Mishon-pon-pon/Mishon-pon-pon/README.md

-# Hi, I'm Mishon-pon-pon 👋
+# Hi, I'm Mikhail 👋

 Senior Frontend Developer on a path to **Frontend Architect**.
 I design scalable frontend architectures and care obsessively about web performance and developer experience.